-As soon as you have decided to work with CPQ, an important choice awaits you: will you choose cloud CPQ?
+As soon as you have decided to work with CPQ software, an important choice awaits you: will you choose cloud CPQ?
 Or traditional CPQ, installed locally?
 This choice is one of great importance, as it has a large influence on factors such as implementation length, how fast the software is able to work, the costs, and scalability.
 In this item you will read why we vouch for cloud CPQ, and what its benefits are.

 Before we inspect the advantages of cloud CPQ, we go back to two important terms: cloud versus local.